 In many cases, a mixing model is used to make a quantitative estimate of a consumer’s diet using trophic biomarker values in the consumer and its potential resources.
-Generally, mixing models use either stable isotopes or fatty acids [e.g. 10-12, but see 13, which makes inference with both biomarkers].
+Generally, mixing models use either stable isotopes or fatty acids [e.g. 10-12, but see 13 and Landsman et al. 2018, which makes inference with both biomarkers].
 In most mixing models, a trophic enrichment factor (TEF) is applied to account for metabolism, deposition, synthesis, or other factors that might cause the value of the biomarker to differ between the consumer and its resource.
 For example, δ15N values are typically enriched in a consumer relative to its prey due to fractionation of 15N and 14N during excretion of nitrogenous wastes and deposition of nitrogen in tissue (where δ13C or δ15N = [(Rsample / Rstandard)] and R is the isotopic ratio 13C/12C or 15N/14N of the sample and a standard) [14].
 For fatty acids, the proportion of a fatty acid in a consumer may not match its proportion in its resources due to metabolism or de-novo synthesis [10].
 Therefore, some fatty acids can occur in higher or lower proportions in a predator, relative to its prey, and mixing model inference is often restricted to those fatty acids that are expected to be exclusively dietary in origin [e.g. 15].

 We use the term trophic enrichment factor (TEF) to refer to resource-to-consumer modification of for both stable isotopes and fatty acids, although specific terms may be used for each biomarker (e.g. discrimination or enrichment factor for stable isotopes or calibration or conversion coefficient for fatty acids).
 In both cases, TEFs are most often determined through laboratory feeding studies where a consumer is given a controlled diet for an extended period of time, until the biomarker value in the consumer has equilibrated.
 Then, for each fatty acid (FA) the TEF can be calculated as: % FA consumer / % FA resource [10].
 TEFs for each stable isotope can be calculated as: δX consumer -δX resource, where X represents C, N or another element [16].

 Although many factors are known to modify TEFs [e.g. diet quality, consumer species, age, tissue, or physiological status; 7,16-17], most applications of mixing models use literature-derived values, rather than making estimates for the particular consumer of interest [7].
 For example, many studies that attempt to estimate trophic level from δ15N assume a constant enrichment per trophic level (e.g. 3.4 ‰) although considerable variation for this value exists [16].
 The use of incorrect TEFs is not without consequences.
 Inferences made from mixing models are highly-sensitive to the TEFs used for both stable isotopes and fatty acids [e.g. 18-20].
-As a result, there have been repeated calls for more laboratory experiments to determine TEFs for a greater number of consumers and to gain a better understanding of the factors that affect deposition, metabolism, and synthesis of biomarkers [20-22].
+As a result, there have been repeated calls for more laboratory experiments to determine TEFs for a greater number of consumers and to gain a better understanding of the factors that affect deposition, metabolism, and synthesis of biomarkers [20-22, White et al. 2019].
 Finally, despite the complementarity of stable isotope and fatty acid biomarkers and new models that can utilize both types of information [13] few experiments quantifying TEFs have measured both simultaneously [but see 23].